Subtitles Cheatsheet

 Preequisites

 A lot of the commands in this cheatsheet are based on you having installed the mkvtoolnix package.
-E.g.
+Luckily, you should be able to install it with:

 sudo apt install mkvtoolnix